Wallace’s Golden Birdwing (Ornithoptera croesus)

 Did You Know?

-- In his 1869 scientific-expedition chronicle, ‘The Malay Archipelago’, Alfred Russel Wallace (the British naturalist who described the species) wrote that, when he first saw it, he almost fainted with the ‘glorious’ beauty of the insect, and “had a headache the rest of the day”.
+- In his 1869 scientific-expedition chronicle, ‘The Malay Archipelago,’ Alfred Russel Wallace wrote that, when he first saw this butterfly, he almost fainted with its ‘glorious’ beauty and had a headache the rest of the day.

 Scientific Classification